Lyall's wren

-Lyall's wren or the Stephens Island wren (Traversia lyalli) is an extinct species of small, flightless passerine bird belonging to the family Acanthisittidae, the New Zealand wrens.
+Lyall's wren, the Stephens Island wren or the Stephens Island rockwren (Traversia lyalli) is an extinct species of small, flightless passerine bird belonging to the family Acanthisittidae, the New Zealand wrens.
 It was once found throughout New Zealand, but by the time of its discovery by scientists in 1894, it could only be found on Stephens Island in Cook Strait.
 Often claimed to be a species driven extinct by only a single individual animal (a lighthouse keeper's cat named Tibbles), it was actually predated upon by the numerous feral cats found throughout the island.
 (Note: Tibbles (and her unborn kittens) were believed to be the first cats brought to the island and most of the feral population was descended from them.)
-The wren was described almost simultaneously by both Walter Rothschild and Walter Buller.
-It became extinct shortly thereafter.
+The wren was described almost simultaneously by both Walter Rothschild and Walter Buller; it became extinct shortly thereafter.

 Taxonomy

 The bird's scientific name commemorates the assistant lighthouse keeper, David Lyall, who first brought the bird to the attention of science.
 It was described as a distinct genus, Traversia, in honour of naturalist and curio dealer Henry H. Travers, who procured many specimens from Lyall.
 Traversia is a member of the family Acanthisittidae, or the New Zealand wrens – which are not wrens but a similar-looking lineage of passerines, originating in the Oligocene, and the sister group to all other songbirds.
 DNA analysis has confirmed that T. lyalli, the only member of its genus, is the oldest and most distinct lineage in the Acanthisittidae.